pallets/flask/docs/foreword.rst

 authentication technologies and more.

 Since Flask is based on a very solid foundation there is not a lot of code in Flask itself.
-As such it's easy to adapt even for lage applications and we are making sure that you can either configure it as much as possible by subclassing things or by forking the entire codebase.
+As such it's easy to adapt even for large applications and we are making sure that you can either configure it as much as possible by subclassing things or by forking the entire codebase.
 If you are interested in that, check out the :ref:`becomingbig` chapter.